Skip to content

 0.75 / 1

-The company organises regular community drop-in days and provides a list of testimonials from local community members, monthly meetings with communities leaders, and participatory mapping.
+The company reports that it organises regular community drop-in days, shares testimonials from local community members, holds monthly meetings with community leaders, and conducts participatory mapping to prevent conflicts with local stakeholders.

 • Y